numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Adding a new, pythonic point to store these methods and information, will allow us to further refine the API and allow it to grow in the future.
 The current API cannot be extended due to how it is exposed publically.
+This means for example that the methods currently stored in ``ArrFunctions`` on each datatype (see NEP 40) will be defined differently in the future and deprecated in the long run.

 The most prominent visible side effect of this will be that ``type(np.dtype(np.float64))`` will not be ``np.dtype`` anymore.